philipturner/swift-xtb/README.md

 Work Breakdown Structure:
 - Wrap the Python package in an ergonomic Swift API.
 - Translate the package to Swift, while calling into Python libraries for the bulk of the calculations.
-- Remove all Python dependencies.
+- Remove as many Python dependencies as possible.
 Examine the most costly portions of the codebase and rewrite them in vectorized Swift code.

 ## Long-Term Goal